 Wash your hands often to keep yourself and others healthy.
 Hand washing is the most important thing you can do to help stop the spread of germs that cause illnesses such as colds, the flu, diarrhea, or vomiting.

 Washing your hands and your child’s hands is the best way to stop the spread of germs.
 Viruses can live on hard surfaces for up to 2 days and on hands for up to 5 minutes.
 When you wash your hands, you help clean them and remove the germs that cause illness.

 We pick up germs on our hands from touching people or things around us.
 Raw foods, pets and many other objects in our daily lives carry germs.
 Wiping your child’s nose or changing a diaper is a common way to get germs on your hands.
 You cannot avoid contacting germs, but you can reduce the chance of infecting yourself and others by knowing when to wash your hands.

-To properly wash your hands, follow the steps below:
+To properly wash your hands, or your child’s hands, follow the steps below:

-- Wash all parts of your hands with plain soap and water for at least 20 seconds, and rub hands together to create lather.
-To help children wash their hands, sing the ABC song.
+- Wash all parts of your hands with plain soap and water for at least 20 seconds, and rub hands together to create lather (to help children wash their hands long enough, sing the ABC song)

 You should wash your hands before or after you take part in activities that increase your risk of getting or spreading germs.

 - Prepare or eat food